ISS-Security/hw-credit_card_crypto/README.md

     $ ruby bench/luhn_bench.rb

-### B. Substitution Ciphers
+### B. Substitution and Transposition Ciphers
 Your team will implement three ciphers that we saw in class: the Caesar Cipher, Permutation Cipher and Double Transposition Cipher.
+These ciphers represent the state of the art of cryptography from antiquity till World War II.

 - Implement the `SubstitutionCipher` module in `substitution_cipher.rb`
   - Create encrypt and decrypt methods of both ciphers